debeat-ham/hack_rpi_2024/README.md

 ### Primary Objective
 The search for parking can cause major conjestion in big cities, especially when there are events like concerts or parades.
 Our goal is to help eliminate congestion by allowing users to see the closest garages with free spaces.
-By avoiding full garages and diverting their attention to garages with free space, this could help with decongestion.
+By avoiding full garages and diverting attention to garages with free space, this could help with decongestion.

 ### Challenges
 * Learning how to use an API.